 1. Replace Outdated Windows and Doors

 Outdated, old, or damaged windows and doors are some of the biggest culprits for air leaks and drafts.
-This makes one of the biggest tips to make your home more energy-efficient replacing outdated windows and doors.
+This makes looking over them a staple on any spring home maintenance checklist and makes replacing outdated windows and doors one of the biggest tips to make your home more energy-efficient.

 Cracked window panes, poor seals, lack of insulation, etc. can all result in air leaks and moisture damage to your home.
 By replacing your windows with energy-efficient options, you can seal off these drafts and improve your home’s energy efficiency.